-Public Health Practices Project coming to an end
+Public Health Practices Project has ended

 The Public Health Practices (PHP) program at the Center for Infectious Disease Research and Policy (CIDRAP) recently concluded a 12-month study to assess (1) the needs of public health preparedness professionals, (2) how the forces of health reform affect them, (3) what role our project might play going forward, and (4) options for sustainable funding.
 We learned the following: